skupperproject/skupper-website/input/docs/declarative.md

 ### Generate a connection token

-In West, use the `skupper connection-token` command to generate a token.

 <div class="code-label session-2">West</div>

-    skupper connection-token $HOME/secret.yaml
+Requesting tokens requires the following format YAML file:

+    apiVersion: v1
+    kind: Secret
+    metadata:
+      labels:
+        skupper.io/type: connection-token-request
+      name: west-secret

+Save as `token-request.yaml`.

+    $ oc apply -f token-request.yaml

+To verify this step and download the token:

+    $ oc get secret  --export -o yaml west-secret > ~/west-secret.yaml

 ### Use the token to form a connection

 With the token in hand, you are ready to connect.
-Pass the token from West to the `skupper connect` command in East.
+Pass the token from West to East.

 <div class="code-label session-1">East</div>

-    skupper connect $HOME/secret.yaml

-If your console sessions are on different machines, you might need to use `scp` or a similar tool to transfer the token.
-If you are using Minikube, [you need to run `minikube tunnel`](minikube.html#prerequisites) for this to work.
+Apply the token:

+    $ oc apply -f ~/west-secret.yaml

 ### Check the connection

-Use the `skupper status` command again to see if things have changed.
+If you completed the [Getting Started using the CLI](./index.html) you can use the `skupper status` command again to see if things have changed.
 If the connection is made, you should see the following output:

 <div class="code-label session-2">West</div>